Skip to content

 Users

-MongoDB user accounts within the Cluster can be divided into two different groups:
+MongoDB user accounts within the cluster can be divided into two different groups:

-• application-level users: the unprivileged user accounts,
+• Application-level users: unprivileged user accounts for applications

-Create users in the Custom Resource
+Create users via Custom Resource

 ...